-- Aboriginal astronomy - Gadigal initiation ceremonies and practices - Aboriginal language and place names-what did these places mean to the Gadigal people? - how the Gadigal people understood and interpreted their environment - hands-on experience with Aboriginal artefacts (The Rocks Discovery Museum) - investigating bush tucker and other resources in the local area Cost: \$14 per student This program can be tailored for tertiary students and corporate groups.
-"Well paced, informative and relevant to classroom content, tailored to students level, fantastic tour of the area bits not normally seen by students."
-Teacher, Mercy Catholic College
+- Aboriginal astronomy - Gadigal initiation ceremonies and practices - Aboriginal language and place names-what did these places mean to the Gadigal people? - how the Gadigal people understood and interpreted their environment - hands-on experience with Aboriginal artefacts (The Rocks Discovery Museum) - investigating bush tucker and other resources in the local area.
+Cost: \$15 per student This program can be tailored for tertiary students and corporate groups.
+"Knowledgeable & passionate guide, excellent content and highlight of the program was the Aboriginal artefacts handling at the museum."
+Teacher, Pittwater High School